grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Hemi was too busy considering his options to respond though.
 He was counting seconds to himself, reckoning how much time there was until the _Prospect's_ bow was backed out from under the dock.
 As soon as he was sure they were clear, he leaned over Owen and put the throttle slightly into the forward position, waited until the boat slowed to nearly a stop and then backed off to no throttle.
 It was too dangerous to keep reversing --- there was no way to know if another boat was behind them.
 "Bastian, I need sea room --- some safe space to maneuver in."

-"Right Hemi, hang on!"
+"Right Boss, hang on!"
 A full minute passed.
 "It sounds like you can come about to 180, nobody moving directly to the south of us."

 "OK then, Owen, creep forward, port to 180 degrees."
 Hemi said.
 "Bastian, make sure we're not headed into anyone."